MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/app-services/landing-zone-accelerator.md

 ---
 title: Azure App Service landing zone accelerator
-description: The landing zone accelerator for Azure App Service set is an open-source collection of Terraform templates that you can use to automate the deployment of an environment capable of hosting Azure App Service.
+description: The Azure App Service landing zone accelerator set is an open-source collection of Terraform templates that you can use to automate the deployment of an environment capable of hosting Azure App Service.
 author: BrianBlanchard
 ms.author: brblanch
 ms.date: 03/23/2022